 Can I add meat to this dopiaza curry?

 Yes, you can add meat to this curry if you wish.
-Chicken breast pieces work well.
+Chunks of beef, chicken breast pieces, lamb and mutton all work well, as does shrimp.
 Season and fry separately while your butternut squash is roasting and your sauce is reducing, then add to the sauce at the same time as the chickpeas etc.

 Can I add a vegetarian meat substitute to this dopiaza curry?

 Yes, you can add Quorn, soya chunks or tofu to this curry if you wish.
-Quorn fillets work really well.
 Season and fry separately while your butternut squash is roasting and your sauce is reducing, then add to the sauce at the same time as the chickpeas etc.

 Print this vegetarian dopiaza recipe